MohistMC/MohistWiki/README.md

 Welcome to MohistMC wiki !
 Here you can have some information about Mohist and how to configure it.
 > This page is being improved, and you can also participate in writing !

+Mohist is a Forge server software implementing Bukkit, Spigot and Paper APIs.
+This project is to make **mods and plugins usable together**.
+Currently Mohist is available in 3 versions.

+#### 1.12.2
+- This version is still supported an receive updates.

+#### 1.16.5
+- This version is highly supported and is our priority right now.

+#### 1.7.10
+- This version is unsupported, you should use CrucibleMC, UraniumMC or Thermos instead.

 ## Requirements

 ### Mohist 1.12.2 :